evilhunter93/evilhunter93.github.io/Projects.md

 	  <p>Period: April 18th 2018 to May 31st 2018</p>
 	  <p>This was an awesome project, performed over the span of four months.
 The assignment was to create an application
 	  which took extensive use of virtual/augmented reality.
 What we chose to do was as you might have guessed a fire-fighting simulator using the Hololens.
-The implementation was realized in Unity.</p>
+The implementation was realized in Unity.
+To the left you'll find a demonstration of the simulator.</p>
 	  <p>
 	  What I took away from this project was a lot more knowledge about working in Unity, and also working with a component that has less than optimal documentation.